filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

   * Reworked crusher behaviour (should work well at low-b and self-balance wfs)
   * Added report of moments of motion in the logged "galore" table
   * Reduced maximal amplitude of balance gradient to 2 mT/m
-  * Fixed bugg in timing calculation (reduced minimal TE)
+  * Fixed bugg in timing calculation (reduced minimal TE at low b-max)